 Jewelry & Metalsmithing Fundamentals

-Along with the Akron Advantage, students are presented with a broad range of facilities and oppurtunities while pursuing their BFA in Jewelry & Metalsmithing such as:
+Students are presented with a broad range of facilities and opportunities while pursuing their BFA in Jewelry & Metalsmithing such as:

 - 24-hour studio access